KeyboardKit/KeyboardKit/README.md

 ### Alerts

 Since keyboard extensions can't display `UIAlertController`s, `KeyboardKit` has custom alerts that can be displayed on top of the keyboard.
 You can either use `ToastAlert` or build a custom alert that implements `KeyboardAlert`.

+### Haptic Feedback

+If you want the user's device to give haptic feedback as you type, you can use `HapticFeedback`, which wraps the various native iOS feedback types.

+### Buttons

+If you want to animate the keyboard buttons as the user types, you can let your views implement `KeyboardButton`, which has extensions for animating default presses, releases and taps.

 ### Keyboard extension height